ViklaSail/TasksAndAssignments/DataLifecycleManagement/pickYourOwn.md

 This will be repeated untill the season is over, 3-5 weeks.

-# Strawberry farm Yearly operations story
+# PART 2 TO SELECT FOR DML PLAN: Strawberry farm Yearly operations story
 Fields need to be maintained.
 Fertilizers are used to keep plants growing.
 Pests and diseases need to be repelled and controlled.
 TODO rest of the story